Healthy Negotiation 101: How to Get What You Want

 Warranty, terms and conditions

-You may wish to present your offer in writing and include specifics.
-Likewise, once you reach an agreement, you may wish to put the terms down on paper to avoid any miscommunication,
+Likewise, once you reach an agreement, for best results, you may wish to put the terms down on paper to avoid any miscommunication.

 Involving a Neutral Party

 Depending on the nature of your negotiations, you may want to include a neutral party, such as a mediator or coach.
-This person can help to ensure a fair, respectful and successful negotiation.
-If tensions are running high or communication is no longer effective, the neutral party can step in and recommend a change in approach, recess or to continue at a later date.
+This person can help to ensure a fair, respectful, and successful negotiation.

-Building Your Negotiation Skills
+Building Your Negotiation 101 Skills

 Are you looking to build or sharpen your negotiation skills?
 Here is an action plan to help you get started on the right track: